Can Dogs Eat Chickpeas Blog Banner

 Chickpeas should be cooked until soft and served plain.
 If you are using canned chickpeas, rinse them well to remove as much added salt as possible.
 If you are cooking them from dry, make sure they are fully soft before serving.

 Do not add garlic, onion, salt, spicy seasoning, butter, or rich oils.
-Those are the kinds of extras that turn a safe food into a bad idea.
+Those are the kinds of extras that turn a suitable food into a bad idea.

 Soft, plain, and simple is the right approach here.